Image for 10 Ways to Manage & Control Trucking Fuel Costs & The Value of Fuel Programs

 Many drivers idle to power climate control and accessories in the cab at night.
 Idling requires about a gallon of fuel per hour.
 If a driver idles eight hours a day, this costs about $120 per week.

-Auxiliary power units (APUs) can provide a solution for fuel lost to idling.
+An auxiliary power unit (APU) can provide a solution for fuel lost to idling.
 APUs cost about $10,000 after installation, but generally pay for themselves in fuel savings after 18 months.
 Savings are more substantial for cross-country drivers, those typically driving in extreme heat or cold conditions, or those that have pets in the cab, as they are more likely to rely on climate control while idling.

 • Regular maintenance